HanyongCH0/FinBen/README.md

 It assesses whether language models can perform asset allocation tasks based on financial theory, moving beyond simple language comprehension.
 Users can generate and evaluate customized benchmarks flexibly by combining a variety of variables to suit their specific needs.

+PortBench currently supports evaluation on two types of tasks: Efficient Frontier and Portfolio Optimization.
+All evaluations are conducted in a zero-shot setting, without task-specific fine-tuning.
+In Task 1 (Efficient Frontier), the models are evaluated on their ability to distinguish efficient portfolios.
+Gemini and LLaMA outperforms GPT, showing the highest accuracy in identifying portfolios on the efficient frontier.
+GPT, in contrast, demonstrates relatively low performance in this area.
+In Task 2 (Portfolio Optimization), GPT outperforms Gemini and LLaMA, particularly excelling in risk-based objectives such as minimizing volatility or drawdown.
+Gemini shows strength in return-based objectives, while all models struggle with composite objectives like maximizing the Sharpe Ratio, which require balancing both risk and return.

 ## Results
 ### Task1: Efficient Frontier
 ![image](https://github.com/user-attachments/assets/9967ccdc-7d3f-4d03-9ecd-191d5480ede4)